irinanita/issue-tracker/README.md

 > Note : Considering the facts mentioned above I decided to have keep [Mailtrap](https://mailtrap.io/) configured in productions as well.
 This allows to at least display the next step from the password recovery process that confirms that email was sent if the address was in the app's database.

+* Rendering the **upload avatar** in the Profile form as *file upload field* improved the overall UX.
+However, there still is an issue in the design for small devices : there is no separation, by colour or border, between the left side **choose file** and the right that displays the **chosen file**, they are displayed as part of the same input field on a white background that can be a bit confusing, the functionality works perfectly as supposed to.

 ## Deployment